frictionlessdata/frictionless-py/docs/guides/transforming-data.md

      Row([('name', 'spain'), ('variable', 'population'), ('value', 47)])]

-Let's break the transorming steps we applied down:
+Let's break the transforming steps we applied down:
 1. `steps.table_normalize` - cast data types and shape the table according to the schema, inferred or provided
 2. `steps.table_melt` - melt the table as it's done in R-Language or in other scientific libraries like `pandas`

-Thare are dozens of other available steps that will be covered below.
+There are dozens of other available steps that will be covered below.

 ### Transforming Package